ShpeeBot/ShpeeBot-8/README.md

 * `SESSIONSECRET` - Just go crazy on the keyboard, this is like your bot password.
 * `SECRET` - Your bot "secret"
 * `DOMAIN` - Your dashboard domain, you can leave this blank if you have disabled the dashboard in the `config.js` file.
+* `GOOGLEAPI` - Your Google API code for music and link shortening
+* `SERVER` - Your server name here

+For a full guide on how to set up the bot, see our [wiki documentation](https://github.com/DankZone/ShpeeBot/wiki).

 **It is recommended to run the dashboard with a proxy (like Nginx)**